hillaper/Rela2x/README.md

 **Compute the matrix representation of *R*, convert it to the product operator basis of spherical tensor operators, and create a `RelaxationSuperoperator` object:**

    It is useful to represent *R* in a basis where it achieves a block-diagonal form.
-The best basis for this purpose is the direct product basis of spherical tensor operators.
+A good basis for this purpose is the direct product basis of spherical tensor operators.
 This is automatically done by calling:

    ```python
    R = R_object_in_T_basis(spin_system, intrs, sorting='v1')